PanUtils/pantools-qc-pipeline/README.md

 ## Input data
 Two input directories are required.
 One with genomic fasta files and one with matching annotations.
-All fasta files must end in *.fna*, all annotations files in *.gff3*.
+All fasta files must end in *.fna*, all annotations files in *.gff*.
 If this is not the case, the genome and annotation file extensions can be altered using:

 ```bash